MainMemory/MMBot/README.md

 password=examplePassword
 ; This is where the password for an user to be recognised as a BotOp goes.

+banlist=
+ignorelist=
+; Banned and ignored users will appear here.
 ```

 4. Open `MMBot.ini` in your text editor, paste the contents below, and modify it with your information.
 Make sure you are using Windows (CRLF) line endings.